meandnano/af-scraper/README.md

-A scraper for deals of certain shor networks
+A scraper of deals for certain shop chains